Domestic bleach and its uses

 If you suspect your pets have come in contact with bleach despite your efforts, you should consult a veterinary professional immediately.

-But while we know there will always be people who will prefer to use bleach, our advice would be to minimise the risk to yourself, your family, pets and the environment and look into safer, more eco-friendly alternatives.
+But while we know there will always be people who will prefer to use domestic bleach, our advice would be to minimise the risk to yourself, your family, pets and the environment and look into safer, more eco-friendly alternatives.
+I’ve outlined some tips and tricks on how to approach minimalism – have a read here.